yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

     :alt: The Staff Debug view of a problem with the unique identifier indicated at the end of a URL address

-#.
-To copy the identifier that is assigned to the problem, select it, right click, and choose **Copy**.
+4. To copy the identifier that is assigned to the problem, select it, right click, and choose **Copy**.

-   **Note:** If the URL does not include "problem/" before the identifer, you will need to specify that module identifier as well.
-Select and copy both the module identifer and the problem identifier.
+   **Note:** If the URL does not include "problem/" before the identifier, you will need to specify that module identifier as well.
+Select and copy both the module identifier and the problem identifier.

    To close the Staff Debug viewer, click on the browser page outside of the viewer.